Legal Guide to Uber & Lyft Accident Liability in New Jersey

-With the rapid growth of ride-sharing services like Uber and Lyft, the landscape of personal injury law in New Jersey has evolved significantly.
-Understanding who is at fault in accidents involving these services can be complex.
-In the state of New Jersey, intricacies within the law can make it even more challenging.
+The rapid growth of ride-sharing services like Uber and Lyft has significantly evolved personal injury law in New Jersey.
+Understanding who is at fault in accidents involving these services can be complex, particularly due to the specific intricacies within New Jersey law.

-At The Epstein Law Firm, P.A., we specialize in navigating this complex field and providing essential guidance to both passengers and drivers who have found themselves affected by such incidents.
+At The Epstein Law Firm, P.A., we specialize in navigating this complex field and providing essential guidance to both passengers and drivers affected by such incidents.
 This guide provides an in-depth look at the laws and cases shaping ride-sharing accident liability in New Jersey.

-• Independent Contractor Status: Uber and Lyft classify their drivers as independent contractors, not employees, affecting liability coverage.
+• Independent Contractor Status: Uber and Lyft classify their drivers as independent contractors, not employees, which significantly affects liability coverage.

-Transportation Network Company Safety and Regulatory Act of 2017
+What is the Transportation Network Company Safety and Regulatory Act of 2017?

 • Minimum Insurance Requirements: The law mandates specific insurance requirements for different stages of the ride-sharing process: